SoftUni-Internal/interactive-content/EN/04-Table-Relations/02-Table-Relations.md

 As the name suggests, **one-to-one** relationship is when one entity references only one other entity.

-We can see that in the relationship: Driver-Driving licence.
+We can see that in the relationship: Driver-Driving license.

-Paraphrased: **"One driver has one driving licence."**.
+Paraphrased: **"One driver has one driving license."**.

-It is achieved by two records referencing eachother.
+It is achieved by two records referencing each other.

 [image assetsSrc="Table-Relations(2).png" /]